khiz-k/pseudo-clones/README.md

 Some live examples:

-Messenger (v2, still needs styling): https://khiz-chat.netlify.app/ - mobile seems to crash the backend server
+Messenger (v2, still needs styling): https://khiz-chat.netlify.app/ - please don't use it in mobile b/c it seems to crash the backend server.
+Contact me if it doesn't work so I can redeploy the server.

 AirBnb: https://airbnb-clone-d6fe5.web.app/